 SAN data recovery

-Aside from preventative security, businesses should also develop a data recovery strategy if an incident or cyberattack does occur.
+Aside from preventative security, businesses also need a data recovery strategy if an incident or cyberattack does occur.
 Keep in mind, however, that this is difficult to quickly accomplish, according to Mike Peavley, SVP of Global Services at data management company Panzura.

 “SANs face a particular challenge not in the defense against ransomware, but in the recovery,” Peavley said.
 “Even with a recent and clean backup, restoring even a moderate-sized enterprise SAN can take weeks.
 That can easily bankrupt any modern company that relies on their data to do business.”